mcoria/gardel/README.md

 ## Usage

-Documentation and usage examples coming soon.
+Documentation and usage examples are coming soon.

 ## License